-We will provide to each person, including any beneficial owner, to whom a prospectus is delivered, a copy of this prospectus supplement and any or all of the information that has been incorporated by reference in the prospectus supplement but not delivered herewith.
-You may request a copy of these filings, excluding the exhibits to such filings which we have not specifically incorporated by reference in such filings, at no cost, by writing to or calling us at:
+We will furnish without charge to each person, including any beneficial owner, to whom a prospectus is delivered, upon written or oral request, a copy of any or all of the documents incorporated by reference, including exhibits to these documents.
+Any such request may be made by writing or telephoning us at the following address or phone number:

-Soleno Therapeutics, Inc. 203 Redwood Shores Pkwy, Suite 500 Redwood City, CA 94065 (650) 213-8444
+Soleno Therapeutics, Inc. 203 Redwood Shores Parkway Suite 500 Redwood City, California 94065 (650) 213-8444